With 13 Days of Sequels I’ll be reviewing horror sequels every weekday for the last two weeks of October. You can view all entries HERE.

 Ryan, we salute you.

 I love The Texas Chain Saw Massacre.
 I first saw it as a teenager and was immediately blown away.
 It was so different than any other horror film I’d seen up until that point.
-I’d been raised on slick, accessible films like the Friday the 13th and A Nightmare on Elm Street series’, but The Texas Chain Saw Massacre was gritty, sweaty, caked in blood.
+I’d been raised on slick, accessible franchises like Friday the 13th and A Nightmare on Elm Street, but The Texas Chain Saw Massacre was gritty, sweaty, caked in blood.
 It was unpredictable, unrefined, and dangerous.
 From that point on, it became my favorite horror film.
 It still is.
 Honestly?
 It will forever be.
-Continue reading New Thoughts on THE TEXAS CHAIN SAW MASSACRE (1974)
+Continue reading New Thoughts on THE TEXAS CHAIN SAW MASSACRE (1974) →

 Here’s the first batch of pins I designed for the Camera Viscera shop.
 A second batch consisting of 4 total new designs will hopefully be going up later this week!